Code-Institute-Submissions/sami-sinnari-MilestoneProject3/README.md

 ### Site Owner User Goals:
 * As the site owner, I want to share the recipes added on this website
-* As the site owner, I want to attract the audience with tempting a nice design.
+* As the site owner, I want to attract the audience with tempting nice design of the website.

 ### Design
 - The design of this project is based on simplicity.
-Mostly, Materialize was used as their templates bring attractive and nicely-set look.
-Scroll-over background image has been used which gives an accurate meaning to the page on first glance.
+Mostly Materialize was used as their templates bring attractive and nicely-set look.
+Scroll-over background image has been used which gives a meaning to the page on first glance.

 #### Colors